Enhancing Responsiveness with Redis Client-Side Caching

 Basic Operational Structure

-A client connected to Redis receives invalidation messages by executing CLIENT TRACKING ON REDIRECT <client-id>.
-The client that needs to receive messages subscribes to invalidation messages by SUBSCRIBE __redis__:invalidate.
+A client connected to Redis enables receiving invalidation messages by executing CLIENT TRACKING ON REDIRECT <client-id>.
+The client that needs to receive messages then subscribes to __redis__:invalidate to receive invalidation messages.

 1# client 1